tow02/XSS-Demo/README.md

 <%= link_to 'Back', blogs_path %>
 ```

 After you have updated `/app/views/blogs/show.html.erb`, restart the server and then go to [http://localhost:3000/blogs/1](http://localhost:3000/blogs/1).
 You will see that the content is not being displayed anymore.
-Instead, the javascript that we inserted before is being executed.
+Instead, the javascript code that was inserted by `user1` before is being executed.
 This is because `raw` function renders content without escaping a string.
 (See more on [Ruby on Rails API](http://api.rubyonrails.org/classes/ActionView/Helpers/OutputSafetyHelper.html))

 ![Image](vendor/assets/images/show-raw.png)

 #### Using `<%== %>`

-Now in `/app/views/blogs/show.html.erb`, change `<%= raw @blog.content %>` into `<%= raw @blog.content %>`

 ```html
 <!-- /app/views/blogs/show.html.erb -->